 Appendix 2 provides the reader with a reminder of the Cameron Partners report framework for consideration of Asset Ownership.
 This report was released in August 2014.

-The sale of City Care Limited is currently underway and is expected to be completed before 30 June 2016.
+The sale of City Care Limited is currently underway and is expected to be completed early in the 2016/17 year.

 Rates Increases